eljost/pysisyphus/docs/index.rst

 The required energies, gradients and hessians are calculated by calling external quantum chemistry codes. `pysisyphus` can also be used as a library to implement custom quantum chemistry workflows.

-If any issues arise please open an issue_ and I'll try to fix it if possible and my time permits it.
+If any issues arise please open an issue_ and I'll see if it can be fixed and my time permits it.
 Contrubtions are welcome, so feel free to submit a PR.

 **This software is still work in progress.
 Use at your own risk.
 Also take a look at the** `license <https://github.com/eljost/pysisyphus/blob/master/LICENSE>`_